triton-inference-server/server/docs/model_configuration.md

 #### Priority

-Priority specifies the priority of each instance in the group.
-For an instance, priority serves as a weighting value to be used for prioritizing across instances.
+Priority serves as a weighting value to be used for prioritizing across all the instances of all the models.
 An instance with priority 2 will be given 1/2 the number of scheduling chances as an instance with priority 1.